rmkrupp/cards-client/README.md

  - [ ] Configuration of graphical settings (e.g. resolution, effects, etc.)

- - [ ] Loading configuration and settings
+ - [ ] Loading configuration, settings, and rules

   - [ ] Above, but for the server